zaporylie/drupal-boilerplate/README.md

 ## Docker way

-Right now this is the only one supported way of running you project.
+Right now this is the only supported way of running projects, although you can run vagrant host around docker containers for OSX support (it's still much faster than separate VBox-per-project).
-VM with Vagrant will show up soon (eventually).

 ### Requirements